On this page

 Start with one easy pass high on the deltoid to anchor.
 Keep the floss rolling away from you as you spiral up over the shoulder capsule toward the AC joint.
 Aim for ~50% tension.
 Hold the non-rotating part of the sleeve to keep tension consistent; let it spin slightly if you need to bleed off pressure.
 Finish by tucking the end under a wrapped section.

-Dial Tension With the Sleeve
+How to Dial Tension With the Sleeve

 Holding the inner sleeve controls how tight the wrap stays as you move.
 Keep the arm you’re wrapping slightly abducted to create space for passes under the arm.
 Maintain that internal rotation bias to promote tissue glide for overhead positions.